The geometry of cluster varieties from surfaces: The skein algebra

-Suppose $K$ and $L$ are two links such that the union of the underlying multicurves is transverse.
-Then the \emph{superposition} $K\cdot L$ is the link whose underlying multicurve is the union of the underlying multicurves of $K$ and $L$, with each strand of $K$ crossing over each strand of $L$ and all other crossings ordered as in~$K$ and~$L$.
+Suppose $K$ and $L$ are two links such that the union of the underlying multicurves has transverse intersections.
+Then the \emph{superposition} $K\cdot L$ is the framed link whose underlying multicurve is the union of the underlying multicurves of $K$ and $L$, with each strand of $K$ crossing over each strand of $L$ and all other crossings ordered as in~$K$ and~$L$.

 \begin{proposition}[\cite{Muller}, Proposition~3.5] $[K\cdot L]$ depends only on the homotopy classes of~$K$ and~$L$. \end{proposition}